varigence/docs/bimlstudio/release-notes/bimlstudio-2018.1.md

 * Implemented `ICollection` interface for `TierFilteredVulcanCollection` to fix issue with Preview when using extension methods from `codefile`.
 * Eliminated unnecessary and potentially buggy code for finding schema names of items based on being referenced rather than definitions, resulting in items unexpectedly emitting as `<AstNode>` in XML.
 * Fixed Xml emitter for singleton references in Biml with multiple schema bindings, for example, in `AstLookupNodes`, all connection references were emitted as `OleDbConnectionName`, and now they are accurately emitted as either `OleDbConnectionName`, `CacheConnectionName`, or `CustomSSISConnectionName`.
-* Improved Json emission
+* Improved Json emission.
-* Fixed `EncryptSensitiveWithUserKey` emission issue
+* Fixed `EncryptSensitiveWithUserKey` emission issue.
+* Fixed Issue where annotations on certain elements were being duplicated in the object model.

 ## Bundles